Post Mastectomy Tissue Expander Implant

 POST MASTECTOMY BREAST RECONSTRUCTION PROCEDURE:

 After the mastectomy procedure, the tissue expander will be inserted underneath the muscles of the chest wall and will be positioned in the pocket of the tissue.
 At your request, your surgeon can place a larger volume of saline during the initial reconstructive surgery, this can minimize the amount of subsequent visits but it is important to administer a safe amount to alleviate any added discomfort that is commonly associated with the procedure.
 This is something that will be discussed prior to the procedure.
 The succeeding appointments are generally outpatient procedures that include replacing the expander with an implant which will aide in creating a more distinct and refined shape of the breasts.

 Once the tissue expanders have been input, you will need to wait either until chemotherapy and/or radiation is completed or a few months for healing and recovery, prior to the second stage of your reconstruction which involves removing the expander and inserting a permanent breast prosthesis.
 The discomfort from the tissue expansion is easily maintained by Tylenol and the tightness should diminish within the first day after the addition of fluid.
 Tissue expanders are temporary and slight discomfort may occur.
 If you have any pain that persists, contact Dr. Gartside for further assistance.

-For more information about tissue expanders and breast reconstruction surgery after cancer please contact our plastic surgery facility to schedule a complimentary consultation!
+For more information about tissue expanders and breast reconstruction surgery after cancer please contact our plastic surgery facility to schedule a cosmetic surgery consultation!
 Serving the metro Washington, D.C. area including Reston, Fairfax, and McLean Virginia.